 2021-Jan-1: Coverage begins

 This is the first day coverage can begin for policies bought through the health insurance exchanges.
 However, this depends on when you applied.
 It can take up to 6 weeks from the time you apply for the policy to take effect.

 There is a significant difference from earlier years under ObamaCare, in that you will not be required to purchase health care insurance that conforms to the standards ObamaCare specifies - such as covering these essential health benefits.
 That is because Congress changed the tax penalty for not having insurance to $0.

 However, if you do not have health care insurance that conforms to the ObamaCare standards by the end of the Open Enrollment period, a few things will happen:

-Another change is that you may now live in a state that offers Medicaid Expansion.
+Another change is that you may live in a state that offers Medicaid Expansion.
 There is no deadline to apply for Medicaid.